 Reception learning happens through 'continuous provision', meaning that there are lots of different learning experiences taking place both inside and outside every day.
-Children are expected to sit on the carpet for joint learning of phonics, dough disco, RE and story time.
-Next half-term, this whole class learning will include mega maths sessions and other PSHE and literacy lessons.
+Children are expected to sit on the carpet for joint learning of phonics/literacy, dough disco, RE, mega maths and story time.
 During play, children are encouraged to take part in various 'rainbow challenges', which are adult set learning activities covering the EYFS curriculum.
 If your child comes home with a rainbow sticker on Friday, you know they have done all the challenges set that week.
 As well as these challenges, children can access other resources and create their own independent ideas for play.

 As a class, we like to go outside as much as possible to learn.
 Children's language and social skills develop much quicker outside and we are very lucky to have a large outdoor area.
 Please make sure your child always has a coat in school (with a hood please) so we can fully use the outdoor area and not limit your child to indoor when it gets colder and wetter.

 Learning activities in EYFS are often guided and adapted daily/weekly based on the current interests and needs of the class.
 Please click here for some initial learning focuses for this term:

 'The Magic School Bus lost in the solar system' by Joanna Cole

 'The Magic School Bus in the time of the dinosaurs' by Joanna Cole

 'Tyrannosaurs Drip' by Julia Donaldson

 'Dinosaur Roar' by Paul and Henrietta Stickland

 'Dinosaurs have feelings too' book series by Brian Moses